Podcast: Play in new window | Download

-In the first episode of the Bicycle Touring Pro Adventure Podcast I speak with British adventurer, author and motivational speaker, Alastair Humphreys.
+In the first episode of the Bicycle Touring Pro audio podcast I speak with British adventurer, author and motivational speaker, Alastair Humphreys.
 In the bicycle touring world, Alastair is best known for his four-year-long bike trip around the world, which resulted in two incredible books about his journey.
 (Click the following links to read my reviews of Alastair’s books – #1 & #2)

 Since cycling around the world, Alastair has walked across southern India, rowed a boat across the Atlantic Ocean, run 6 marathons across the Sahara desert, raised thousands of dollars for charitable causes, was named as one of National Geographic’s “Adventurers of the Year” in 2012 and speaks to audiences all around the world about the lessons he’s learned from his travels in more than 80 different countries all around the world.

 In addition to all that, Alastair Humphreys is the author of more than a half-dozen books, including his most recent hit, “Microadventures: Local Discoveries for Great Escapes” in which he spread the message that “Adventure is everywhere, every day, and it’s up to us to find it.”